yakuraku/Plantopia/IMPLEMENTATION_GUIDE.md

 1. **Command Line Interface** - for direct execution
 2. **REST API** - for integration with frontend applications

-The REST API provides two main endpoints:
+The REST API provides three main endpoints:
 - `/recommendations` - Get multiple plant recommendations based on user preferences
 - `/plant-score` - Get detailed scoring information for a specific plant
+- `/plants` - Get all plants from the database (vegetables, herbs, and flowers)

 ### REST API